eosnewmedia/TransformerBundle/README.md

 # ENM\TransformerBundle

 ## What is it for?
-This Bundle is used to transform an array, which is following a defined structure, to a needed object.
+This Bundle is used to transform an array, an object or a json string, which is following a defined structure, to a needed object.

 ## How to use?
 You can use this Transformer through the following service:

-    enm.array.transformer.service
+    enm.transformer.service

 the method to call is

-    transform(NEEDED_OBJECT, PARAM_STUCTURE_CONFIGURATION, PARAMS)

-#### JSON
-If you want JSON instead of the param array, please use:

-    enm.json.transformer.service

-and give the JSON string instead of the param array to the transform-method:

-  transform(NEEDED_OBJECT, PARAM_STUCTURE_CONFIGURATION, JSON_STRING)
+    transform(NEEDED_OBJECT, CONFIGURATION, VALUES)

 ### NEEDED_OBJECT
-has to be an instance of the object you want to get.
+has to be an instance of the object or a string containing the class name of the object you want to get.
 #### Example
 Your class: